A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: A Hybrid Genetic Algorithm with Type-Aware Chromosomes

 \subsection{Escape Strategy}

-Typical meta-heuristic methods have the problem of solutions confined to a local optimal area, especially when local search methods are used, as in our algorithm.
-Genetic algorithms offer a variety of tools for preventing premature convergence to local optima.
-The most common example of this is increasing the chance of mutation or allowing fewer fit individuals to survive.
-Diversification serves the same purpose.
+Typical meta-heuristic methods have the problem of solutions confined to a local optimal area, especially when local search is used, as in our algorithm.
+GAs offer a variety of tools for preventing premature convergence to local optima.
+Examples of such mechanisms include increasing population size and promoting diversification.
+It is noteworthy that while genetic variation can also be introduced through the process of mutation, this approach is inherently stochastic.
+Moreover, it is essential to underscore that the primary role of mutation in GAs is to prevent genetic drift rather than to solely address the premature convergence of the entire population.
 The complexity of the fitness function in TSPD, however, necessitates that we explore more intelligent and powerful methods for escaping the local optima.
-Moreover, those conventional methods are typically used to \emph{avoid} local optima.
-A question arises as to what can we do if the algorithm is already trapped in a local optima and how to \emph{escape} from it.
 There is a possibility that the algorithm may be trapped in a local optimum point when it does not show any improvement over a certain number of iterations.
-The idea behind our trick is to generate a buffer of individuals with slightly poorer objective function values and then to randomly select one in each subsequent iteration and use local search methods to generate a better solution hoping it will move towards global optimum point.
-As experiments demonstrated, this technique is very effective for escaping from local optima.
+The idea behind our trick is to generate a buffer of individuals with slightly poorer objective function values and then to randomly select one in each subsequent iteration and use local search to generate a better solution hoping it will escape the local optimum point.
+As our experiments demonstrated, this technique is very effective for escaping from local optima.
 Detailed information about this method can be found in Algorithm \ref{alg:escape}.
-When adding a new individual to the buffer (Lines 10 and 13), it is simply added when the buffer is not full, and replaced with the worst individual when it is full.
-In our numerical experiments, we set the capacity of buffer to 40, $\epsilon_l=0.05$ and $\max_{\text{iter}}=10000$.
+The algorithm commences by initializing an empty list of individuals with a maximum capacity of $n_{\textsc{buffer}}$, adding the current population's best individual to this buffer.
+Over the course of $max_{iter}$ iterations, the algorithm performs the following operations.
+During each iteration, it randomly selects one individual from the buffer, chooses a local search neighborhood randomly, and applies \bluenote{a local search with} the selected neighborhood to the chosen individual.
+If the modified individual surpasses the current best individual, it is added to the buffer, and the best individual is accordingly updated.
+Conversely, if the newly generated individual exhibits a larger makespan than the best individual, it is incorporated into the buffer only if the gap is smaller than a designated threshold denoted as $\epsilon_l$.
+When adding a new individual to the buffer (Lines 10 and 13), it is simply added when the buffer is not full, and replaces the worst individual when it is full.
+Upon completion of the iterations, all individuals in the buffer that outperform the current population's best individual are assimilated into the population.
+In our numerical experiments, we set $n_{\textsc{buffer}}=40$, $\epsilon_l=0.05$ and $\max_{\text{iter}}=10000$.